GuyPer/FullStack_Emiliya_Nails/Server/ReadMe.md

 The project aims to create a user-friendly platform for both clients and the admin:

 Clients can browse the business's portfolio, register as new users to purchase products, schedule appointments, and contact the business owner across different platforms.
-Admin users can manage products (create, edit, and delete), monitor user activity, and remove users when necessary.
+Admin users can manage products and gallery (create, edit, and delete), monitor user activity, and remove users when necessary.
 The back-end server is built using JavaScript with the Express framework to handle HTTP requests via various middleware.

 ### Front-end Dependencies